Atomic swaps

 Atomic swaps in Hathor

-On Hathor, we have a more sophisticated implementation for atomic swaps.
+On Hathor, we have a more sophisticated (yet simpler) implementation for atomic swaps.
 In Hathor, blockchain transactions can have more than one remitter wallet and more than one asset, and atomic swaps is a built-in feature.
 This allows the performance of trades on Hathor on a single transaction — namely, an atomic swap transaction.

 Hence, unlike most blockchains, Hathor does not need smart contracts to enable trustless trades.
 Such approach removes the inherent complexity and risks of smart contracts for developers and users.
 Also, this is one of the differentials of Hathor, upon which we build our ethos of blockchain made easy.